“Bike lane? I’ll just be a minute.”

 Things are better than they used to be.
 And we get it!
 The city is crowded!
 But (once more for the people in the back) bike lanes are safety infrastructure.
 They’re not parking or loading zones.
 And the enforcement that keeps them clear is … well, let’s just say it’s imperfect.

-In some parts of the city, like Manhattan’s 17th Precinct, the NYPD is making the right kinds of noises about trying to keep bike lanes clear of obstructions.
-In others, the police are actively making things more dangerous by parking in them (hi there, 68th Precinct!
-I hear you’ve discovered the new Bay Ridge bike lanes!).
+In some parts of the city, the NYPD occasionally makes the right kinds of noises about trying to keep bike lanes clear of obstructions, but they rarely back themselves up with action.
+In others, the police are actively making things more dangerous by parking in them.

 In most NYC bike lanes, even with basic enforcement, it’s difficult to go three blocks crosstown or five blocks downtown without encountering an obstruction anyway: parked SUV, truck unloading vegetables, dumpster, file cabinet, pile of garbage, who the hell knows.
 Every day’s a fresh adventure in the big city.